spoonapps/docs/README.md

 The directory to store your document should be /[topic]/[document title].
 If the topic and title of the document contains illegal file system characters, it must be normalized.
 This is done by lower casing the path, replacing spaces with '_', and deleting illegal windows file system characters.
-For example, the "What is Spoonium?" document under the topic "Getting Started" is stored in the directory "/getting_started/what_is_spoonium".
+For example, the "What is Spoon?" document under the topic "Getting Started" is stored in the directory "/getting_started/what_is_Spoon".
 The md file names inside of the directory can be *.md

 #### Creating a New Topic